EpiphanySoft/oo/docs/Mixins.md

 properties that do not collide with `MyOtherDerived` and would be included while the same properties defined in `MyOtherMixin` would be ignored.

-The fact that a `mixins` array is mixed in sequentially makes the result more predictable, however, in some cases another form may be needed: the object form.
+The fact that a `mixins` array is mixed in sequentially ensures predictability.
+When using an array, each element can be either a class to mixin or a 2-element array:

     @define({
-        mixins: {
+        mixins: [
-            mymix: MyMixin,
+            MyMixin,
-            othermix: MyOtherMixin
+            [ 'othermix', MyOtherMixin ]
-        }
+        ]
     })
     class MyOtherDerived extends MyClass {
         //
     }

-In this case, the mixin id is the object key.
+When one of the elements of the `mixins` array is a 2-element array, the first item in that array is the mixin id (the key to use in the `mixins` object of the target class).
 This form may be needed if the mixin class did not define an id or if perhaps the mixin classes came from different authors and had conflicting id's.
-In this case, the mixins are applied in `sort()` order.

 ## Method Junctions